The Team

 David Kaufmann

 David is a literature professor at George Mason University in Fairfax, VA.
 His intellectual interests include contemporary poetry, critical theory, visual art, and art history.
 He attended Princeton and Yale Universities and has been a member of the English Department at George Mason since 1989.
-Dr. Kaufmann is the author of The Business of Common Life (Johns Hopkins University Press, 1995), Telling Stories: Philip Guston's Later Works (University of California Press, 2010) and Reading Uncreative Writing (Palgrave, 2017).
+Dr. Kaufmann is the author of The Business of Common Life (Johns Hopkins University Press, 1995), Telling Stories: Philip Guston's Later Works (University of California Press, 2010), Reading Uncreative Writing (Palgrave, 2017) and Money is the Muse of Contrition (Dos Madres Press, 2026).
+He serves as Secretary of the Board

 E-mail: dkaufmann.csi@gmail.com